It is the time of year to renew your membership. If you have questions please contact Moayad@airs.org!

 I&R may be the main service of an agency or a separate program within a multi-service organization.
 Some I&R agencies are comprehensive in nature, providing information about all human services within a geographic area; while others are specialized, providing in-depth information about resources for specific population groups such as older adults, children, victims of violence, military personnel and their families, or people with mental health issues.

-The databases contain vital information on community, social, health and government programs and services and are kept up-to-date by trained Resource Specialists.
+The databases contain vital information on community, social, health and government programs and services and are kept up-to-date by trained Database Curators.
 People may receive assistance via the telephone, in-person office visits, online searches, instant messaging, and texting.
-Trained, empathetic I&R Specialists assess their needs in a non-threatening and non-judgmental manner, to help them understand their situations and empower them to make informed decisions about possible solutions.
-I&R Specialists can also advocate on behalf of individuals who need additional support.
+Trained, empathetic Community Resource Specialists assess their needs in a non-threatening and non-judgmental manner, to help them understand their situations and empower them to make informed decisions about possible solutions.
+Specialists can also advocate on behalf of individuals who need additional support.
 The services they provide are free, convenient, and confidential!

 People needing answers and help often do not know where to begin, so they may not get the assistance they require, or they may waste a lot of time searching through various websites or calling multiple places with mixed results.
 With I&R they receive the information they need in one simple step.